WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 `Cloud` - contains files for applying the adaptive LDA and rules in a cloud database.

+- Adaptive Cloud Analysis: Performs the same adaptive LDA analysis using cloud based data.
+Enables sending the updated adaptive model back to the cloud.
+- Cloud LDA Adaptive: Adapted LDA class with fit, prediction, and updating mean and covariance functions.
+Includes a function for loading data in from virtual game files.
+Specific to cloud data format.
+- Cloud Rules: Game rules class with base and augmented rules.
+Specific to cloud data format.

 `Data_Analysis` - contains Jupyter Notebooks which present data trends and information for creating rules in classifying EMG data.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.

 `Rules` - contains Jupyter Notebooks using the data analysis to find the rules and relabel virtual game data based off of them.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the rules used in classification.